 - Healthy Living: Weight

 - With cessation of binge eating, weight gain expected to stop

 - May experience up to 5% weight loss

 - May not experience any weight loss

+- Body image based on accepting your "natural" weight.

 - Healthy Living: Health - Nutrition - There are research findings showing certain nutritional choices reduce the risk of chronic diseases.
-We will provide you with this information. - Physical Fitness - There is strong evidence that fitness is associated with good health in every weight class. - If you are concerned with health, becoming active should be one of your greatest priorities.
+We will provide you with this information. - Physical Fitness - There is strong evidence that fitness is associated with good health in every weight class. - If you are concerned with health, becoming active should be one of your greatest priorities. - Healthy Living: Body Image - You will work at improving body image through CBT

-- Healthy Living: Factors to Consider - Clear role in stopping and preventing binge eating - To stabilize eating if considering surgery - Optimal nutrition and activity for good health - Requires planning to initiate change; but consistent with "normal" cultural eating. - Flexible: Allows easy socializing - Recommended for binge eaters; normal to overweight, or obese without health risk factors; obese who have repeatedly failed at weight loss attempts; anyone who wants to improve their health independent of weight loss.
+- Healthy Living: Factors to Consider - Clear role in stopping and preventing binge eating - To stabilize eating if considering surgery - Optimal nutrition and activity for good health - Requires planning to initiate change; but consistent with "normal" cultural eating. - Flexible: Allows easy socializing - Recommended for binge eaters; normal to overweight, or obese without health risk factors; obese who have repeatedly failed at weight loss attempts.